gucci-ninja/Soft-Eng-Lecture-Notes/4B/4C03/README.md

 - there is no 'always-on' servicing node
 - useful for file-sharing, content-sharing

-### Interprocess communication
+### Processing COmmunicating
+- process: program running on a host machine
+- process comuncation between same host uses OS defined interprocess communcation (not what we are interested in)
-- network communication is communcation between a process running on ne machine and a process running on another
+- network communication is communcation between a process running on one machine and a process running on another
+    - these processes communicate by exchanging messages
 - dealt with by OS
+- both architectures have client process (initiator) and server (waiter)

 #### Socket
-- the communcation point through which communciation layer sends messages to transport layer
+- the communcation point through which communciation(app?) layer sends messages to transport layer
+- a socket is a software interface that allows processes to send and recieve messages
 - usually every socket is bound to some port
 - OS provides multiple sockets to communicate with trasnport layer
 - circuit programming